peppertech/vdomtraining/README.md

 ## Additional Resources
-As series of videos using this sample project, are available from this [YouTube playlist](https://www.youtube.com/playlist?list=PLnADbF0cZL0DiIzNQmRJJ950mStthbpbR)
+A series of videos using this sample project, are available from this [YouTube playlist](https://www.youtube.com/playlist?list=PLnADbF0cZL0DiIzNQmRJJ950mStthbpbR)